s99100532/duty-todo/README.md

 # Duty ToDo App

-A full stock application to perform CURD of duties.
+A full stack application to perform CURD of duties.
 The respository is a monorepo that consist of two components: [frontend](./frontend) and [backend](./backend).

 ## Prerequisite